Thank you for choosing to donate to us!

 The SLP incorporates former newspapers, South London News and South London Observer, and the South London Advertiser Group.

 Between 2007 and 2016 the paper was part of the Tindle Group, which bought it from Trinity Mirror.
-In 2016 the paper was acquired by Capital Media Newspapers before being sold on to Street Runners Ltd in July 2017.
+In 2016 the paper was acquired by Capital Media Newspapers before being sold on to Street Runners Ltd in July 2017 and run by their subsidiary company MSI Media Ltd. Proud Sponsors of Millwall F.C. & Charlton F.C.